ibm-mas-manage/faq/docs/index.md

 - **What databases are supported?.**

 	<span style="color:navy">
-	All three databases (Db2, Db2 Warehouse, Oracle and SQL server) are supported for Manage.
+	All three databases (DB2,Oracle and SQL server) are supported for Manage.
 	</span>

 - **What Industry Solution/Add-ons are supported?**

 	<span style="color:navy">
 	All Industry Solutions/Add-ons are supported.
-Scheduler, Calibration, Linear are included in Manage.
+Scheduler, Calibration, and Linear are now all included in base Manage.
 Life Sciences is covered via Calibration.
 	</span>

 - **What languages are supported?**